 Digital Health Literacy is the skill of reading health claims clearly online.
 Most supplements do not do what their labels promise.
 Many pills and powders are mislabeled.
 Social media makes the wrong things look right.
 Direct-to-consumer labs send you data without medicine.
 Boutique scans manufacture findings.
-This section helps you tell what is real from what is sold.
+This section helps you tell what works from what is sold.

 You picked up a supplement after a TikTok.
 You paid for a full-body scan that found "something."
 You ordered an at-home lab panel and now you have 60 results and no plan.
 You are taking a peptide a friend swears by.
-You are trying to figure out if the longevity doctor your sister-in-law sees is the real deal.
-We can help.
-This section is where we put the work we have done to help you read the claims, the labels, the scans, the lab dashboards, and the wellness pitches that come through your phone every day.
-We are not anti-supplement.
-We are not anti-wearable.
-We are not anti-screening.
-We are anti-guessing.3 questions to ask before you buy anything
+You are trying to figure out if the longevity doctor your sister-in-law sees is worth your trust.

-When something new shows up, a supplement, a scan, a peptide, a longevity doctor, we ask the same 3 questions.
-You can ask them too:- What problem is this trying to fix?
+- What problem is this trying to fix?
 If the answer is a vague feeling (energy, focus, "wellness"), the placebo response is probably doing most of the work.

-- Is the product clean and dosed in a way that has been studied?
+- Is the product pure and dosed in a way that has been studied?
 Look for third-party seals (USP, NSF, ConsumerLab, IFOS).
 Skip proprietary blends.
 Be careful with anything sold only through social media.

-The placebo effect is real and powerful.
-The bottle is often lying.
-Start here:- Why Most Supplements Don't Work (And Why You Still Feel Better) - the plain-English summary.
-The mechanism without the jargon.
+- Why Most Supplements Don't Work (And Why You Still Feel Better) - the quick read.
+The mechanism, made simple.

 - The Placebo Effect, Social Media, and Why Supplements Feel Like They Work - the deeper read on why expectation alone can make you feel better.